daedric/commonpp/Readme.md

   should not be called).
 * `RandomValuePicker`: select a random value in a read only container;
 * `FloatingArithmeticTools`: Knuth's double comparison functions;
+* `Options`: an utility class working along with an enum to offer a simple interface to manage options, see [the test](tests/core/options.cpp);
 * There are several string functions to stringify, encode, join, or get a formatted date.